staticBunny/The-AI-Snake/README.md

 grid.h - contains the Grid class.
 Grid is the main class that contains the game logic.
 It initializes a game window, and implements all necessay functions to run the game.
 Note that the AI agent is implemented in this class.

-Point.h - contains the Point class.
+point.h - contains the Point class.
 This class is used to store the x and y coordinates of a block (mainly used by the AI agent).

 ---
 ### Main